The back is one of the most important structures of the body. It helps hold us in an upright posture and supports our head and our torso.

 7. Healthy Lifestyle

 Adopt a healthy lifestyle by quitting smoking, reducing the amount of alcohol consumption, and eating nutritious and a well-balanced diet.
-Have vitamins to fulfill any deficiencies, which might also be causing the pain in the back.
-Also drink lots of water.

 Author: Spinal Backrack